ecampuscenter/knowledgebase/README.md

-# knowledgebase
+# Knowledge Base
-Knowledge Base for eCampus Activities
+Prototype Knowledge Base for eCampus Activities

+Please procede to the [wiki](https://github.com/ecampuscenter/knowledgebase/wiki) for the knowledge base itself